sjg20/u-boot/doc/develop/bootflow.rst

          missing or in the wrong subdirectory. file     File was found and its size detected, but it could not be read.
-This could indicate filesystem corruption. loaded   File was loaded and is ready for use.
-In this state the bootflow can be booted.
+This could indicate filesystem corruption. ready    File was loaded and is ready for use.
+In this state the bootflow is ready to be booted.
 =======  =======================================================================